anushka369/CodeChef-Mini-Projects/README.md

 2. **Calculator** – A functional calculator that performs arithmetic operations.
 3. **Digital Clock & Countdown Timer** – A real-time clock and a customizable countdown timer.
 4. **Password Generator** – Generates secure passwords using string manipulation and randomization.
+5. **Username Recommendation System** – Generates usernames using the user's email ID as input.
-5. **Rock, Paper, Scissors** – The classic game implemented with user input, randomness, and score tracking.
+6. **Rock, Paper, Scissors** – The classic game implemented with user input, randomness, and score tracking.
-6. **Hangman** – A word-guessing game using lists, loops, and game logic.
+7. **Hangman** – A word-guessing game using lists, loops, and game logic.

 ---